Acceda a la base de datos First Foods® en Solid Starts App.

 Cada bebé se desarrolla a su propio ritmo, y las sugerencias que ofrecemos sobre cómo cortar o preparar determinados alimentos son generalizaciones para una amplia audiencia.

-Smash large, very soft gnocchi until flat and offer to baby in the air or on their tray or table.
+Smash large, very soft cooked gnocchi until flat and offer to baby in the air or on their tray or table.
 Hold off on serving fried or baked gnocchi, as these are firmer and pose a higher choking risk.

 When you see signs of the developing pincer grasp (where the thumb and pointer finger meet), offer soft, fully cooked gnocchi cut lengthwise into halves or quarters.
 To further reduce choking risk, flatten the pieces to eliminate any tapered edges or cook the pieces in a liquid or sauce so that they are very soft.
-Avoid cutting gnocchi into coin shapes, which pose a high risk of choking.
 Share gnocchi on its own or in a sauce.
 At this age, some babies overstuff their mouths with food; if this happens, try serving the gnocchi pieces one at a time.
+Avoid cutting gnocchi into coin shapes, which pose a high risk of choking.

 Learn the signs of choking and gagging and more about choking first aid in our free guides, Infant Rescue and Toddler Rescue.